 Hirschsprung’s disease is a congenital disorder that occurs in 1:5000 live births.
 It is characterised by an absence of enteric neurons along a variable region of the gastrointestinal tract.
 Hirschsprung’s disease is classified as a multigenic disorder, because the same phenotype is associated with mutations in multiple distinct genes.
 Furthermore, the genetics of Hirschsprung’s disease are highly complex and not strictly Mendelian.
 The phenotypic variability and incomplete penetrance observed in Hirschsprung’s disease also suggests the involvement of modifier genes.
 Here, we summarise the current knowledge of the genetics underlying Hirschsprung’s disease based on human and animal studies, focusing on the principal causative genes, their interactions, and the role of modifier genes.

 The enteric nervous system (ENS) comprises neurons and glial cells within the wall of the gastrointestinal tract.
 It is responsible for regulating intestinal motility, immune function, luminal secretions, and blood flow.
 During development, the ENS arises from a highly migratory population of cells, called the neural crest[2-4].
 The neural crest arises as a result of an epithelial to mesenchymal transition during the formation of the neural tube.
 Two separate populations of neural crest, arising from different axial levels, contribute to the ENS - the vagal level (defined as the post-otic hindbrain adjacent to somites 1-7) and the sacral level (caudal to somite 24 in mice and humans)[5,6].
 Vagal neural crest cells migrate ventrally to the presumptive foregut, and then into and along the entire length of the gastrointestinal tract, a process that takes five days in mice (embryonic day E9.5-E14.5) and three weeks in humans (during 4th-7th wk of gestation).

-Table 1 Genes associated with Hirschsprung's disease
+Table 1 Genes associated with Hirschsprung's disease.

 In the majority of cases, the genetics of HSCR are complex and non-Mendelian in nature.
 To date, more than a dozen genes have been identified as being associated with HSCR[9,16].
 However, mutations in these genes account for only about 50% of all HSCR cases.
 The phenotypic variability and incomplete penetrance observed in HSCR also suggests the involvement of modifier genes.
 The aim of this review is to summarise the current knowledge of the genetics underlying HSCR.
 We first discuss the principal causative genes and detail the interactions between these genes that alter the severity or incidence of HSCR.
 Finally, we discuss the accumulating evidence for the role of modifier genes in the development of HSCR.